Approach

 Bruce Schneier, Security Technologist and Fellow at the Berkman Klein Center for Internet & Society, Harvard University

-Schneier's point is exactly right for PE.
+Schneier is exactly right for PE.
 You do not need AI that "understands" your investment thesis.
-You need AI that behaves predictably, handles your data with the same care a trusted service provider would, and produces output you can verify.
-Trust in AI is not about the AI being smart.
-It is about the AI being reliable, transparent, and accountable.
+You need AI that behaves predictably, handles your data like a trusted service provider would, and produces output you can verify.
+Trust in AI is not about AI being smart.
+It is about AI being reliable, transparent, and accountable.
 That is what governance actually creates.

 How to Build a PE-Specific Governance Approach

 You do not need a 47-page playbook.
-You need a governance approach that fits how your firm actually operates.
+You need a governance approach that fits how your firm actually works.
 Here is the sequence that works.

 Write policies that fit your firm size.
 A 30-person PE firm does not need a 12-person governance committee.
-You need a clear policy document, one person accountable for AI governance (usually the CCO or COO), and a quarterly review cadence.
-Keep the governance structure proportional to the firm.
-Overbuilding governance is almost as bad as not having it, because nobody follows rules they consider bureaucratic.
+You need a clear policy, one person accountable for AI governance (usually the CCO or COO), and a quarterly review.
+Keep it proportional to the firm.
+Overbuilding governance is almost as bad as not having it, because nobody follows rules they think are bureaucratic.

-Implement technical controls, not just policy.
+Use technical controls, not just policy.
 A policy that says "do not upload confidential data to unapproved AI tools" is useful.
-A technical control that prevents confidential data from reaching unapproved tools is better.
-Where possible, make the right behavior the default behavior.
+A technical control that stops confidential data from reaching unapproved tools is better.
+Where possible, make the right behavior the default.
 Approve specific tools.
 Block unapproved ones.
-Configure approved tools with zero-retention settings.
+Configure approved tools so your data is never stored.
 Make audit logging automatic.

 The WorkWise Approach

-We help PE firms, family offices, private credit teams, and independent sponsors build AI governance that works for their size and structure.
+We help PE firms, family offices, private credit teams, and independent sponsors build AI governance that fits their size and structure.
 Not a template adapted from enterprise IT.
-A governance approach designed around fiduciary duty, LP confidentiality, and the way investment teams actually work.
+Governance built around fiduciary duty, LP confidentiality, and the way investment teams actually work.

-Our Strategic Advisory engagement covers the full governance buildout: AI usage audit, risk mapping, policy development, technical control recommendations, and team training.
-The result is a governance structure your firm can actually follow, one that accelerates AI adoption instead of blocking it.
+Our Strategic Advisory engagement covers the full buildout: AI usage audit, risk mapping, policy development, technical control recommendations, and team training.
+The result is a governance structure your firm can actually follow, one that speeds up AI adoption instead of blocking it.

 We also help firms extend governance to their portfolio companies.
-This includes baseline AI policies, reporting requirements for high-risk AI deployments, and periodic reviews that aggregate AI risk across the portfolio.
+That includes baseline AI policies, reporting requirements for high-risk AI deployments, and periodic reviews that roll up AI risk across the portfolio.
 Your portcos get clear guidance.
 You get visibility into AI risk across your holdings.

-Every governance engagement is built on zero-retention principles.
-The data you share with us during the assessment follows the same confidentiality standards we help you implement.
+Every governance engagement is built on the principle that your data is never stored.
+The data you share with us during the assessment follows the same standards we help you implement.
 We practice what we recommend.

 Frequently Asked Questions